Explore how we can help youWork with us

 The wage gap between men and women in America has been slowly closing, but still currently sits at around 20% in 2019.
 This means that in the U.S., women need to work four years longer on average than men to make up for the wage gap.
 In higher paid positions, the gender gap widens significantly.
 Women make up 40% of the S&P 1500 labor force, but only 6% of CEOs1.

-—Amanda Hindlian, Managing Director, Goldman Sachs, speaking at Ayco’s InnerCircle conference, June 2019
+—Amanda Hindlian, former Managing Director, Goldman Sachs, speaking at Ayco’s InnerCircle conference, June 2019

 The gender pay gap has a negative impact on companies as much as it does on employees.
 The link between diversity and enhanced company performance has been clearly established.
 Companies will benefit if their practices naturally surface diverse leaders, and allowing their best talent to advance regardless of gender.

 So why is there still such inequity, what is the cost to companies, and how can corporations level the playing field?

 Many factors contribute to the wage gap.
 Three are highlighted below:

 State laws have an impact.
 32 states still allow employers to ask for pay history.
 In the 18 states where laws make requesting pay history illegal, there has been a significant narrowing in pay discrepancy.

 Blind spots are a contributing factor.
 At multiple points in the employee life cycle, managers and leaders make decisions that impact employees’ pay and benefits.
 It’s important for influencers to internally evaluate the factors that drive decision-making.

 There’s a cost to flexible schedules.
 The gender gap is often attributed to a greater number of women following career paths that offer a flexible schedule to help create work/life balance.
 This can result in reduced compensation potential.